Reimagining Advocacy Tentative Conference Schedule

 Discussion Group: Reimagining Co-Curricular Advocacy Experiences

-Kelly Feeley, Stetson University College of Law, Discussion Group Facilitator
+Kelly Feeley and Brooke Bowman, Stetson University College of Law, Discussion Group Facilitator

 Dinner and Speaker